Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Mathematical Models

 where $E=\mathcal{K} +\mathcal{F}$ is the total energy and $\mathcal{F} := \mathcal{U} -\mathcal{TS}$ is the Helmholtz free energy.In case no external forces or fields are applied, i.e. $\frac{d\mathcal{W}}{dt} = 0$, we can derive the dissipation law $\frac{dE}{dt} = -\Delta$.

 Open systems have some fluxes that flow in or out through the boundary and have distinctive energy dissipation laws that differ from those of closed systems.
+They have the distinct inputs and outputs that characterize devices in engineering.
 In open systems, energy can change both because of the flux across the boundary and also because of the change in dissipation.
 For open systems, we assume the following energy law

 where $\mathcal{P}_{E,\partial\Omega}$ is the energy exchange rate through energy due to the variation of total particles, energy.
 It is important to note that both the total energy and dissipation functionals incorporate contributions from both the bulk region and the boundary.